nitanshu1808/social_member/README.md

 # Introduction

 Social Member is a social networking platform for members.
 It connects members with one another by sending friend requests.
-Furthermore, it consumes bitly for shortening the url's.
+Furthermore, it consumes bitly webservices for shortening the url's.
 The resultant urls html document headings are parsed.

 # Ruby version
-System uses ruby '~>2.4.1'   and  rails, '~> 5.2.0'
+System uses ruby "2.4.1"   and  rails "5.2.0"

 # Database creation
 Relation Database used: sqlite3